okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/android/auth.md

 ### Upgrade to the Okta Java Identity Engine SDK authentication flow

 > **Note:** Before you implement your embedded Android app with the Java Identity Engine SDK, ensure that you have all the prerequisites.
-See [Add the latest SDKs to your applications](https://developer.okta.com/docs/guides/oie-upgrade-add-sdk-to-your-app/android/main/).
+See [Add the Identity Engine SDK to your app](https://developer.okta.com/docs/guides/oie-upgrade-add-sdk-to-your-app/android/main/).

 The basic sign-in flow is simple to implement using the Java Identity Engine SDK.
 The authentication flow starts when the app instantiates the `IDXAuthenticationWrapper` client object and calls the `begin()` method.
 After receiving the username and password from the user, the app passes them as arguments to the  `authenticate()` method (similar to the Java Auth SDK’s `AuthenticationClient.authenticate()` method).
 This method returns the Identity Engine `AuthenticationResponse` object with an `AuthenticationStatus`.
 If `AuthenticationStatus=SUCCESS`, then the app calls the `AuthenticationResponse.getTokenResponse()` method to retrieve the required tokens for authenticated user activity.
 The app needs to handle all the other `AuthenticationStatus` options returned, including failed authentication.